Tram-One/shadowroot-injector/README.md

 ### JS API

 While not required, you can use the JavaScript API to interface directly with the ShadowRoot Injector library.
+This can also be useful when you need to control when the shadow root is injected in more complex web components.

 <dl>
   <dt><code>ShadowRootInjector.registerTemplateDefinition(template: HTMLTemplateElement)</code></dt>